PE and Sport at the Dukes.

 We are very proud of the many sporting opportunities that we provide for all the children at the Duke of Norfolk School so I thought you would like to see just what the children do in PE lessons, in after-school clubs, in local competitions and during other events relating to sport.

 As part of the government drive to encourage children to be more active every school is granted money through the Sport Premium Scheme.
-As a large primary school we get £8000 + £5 per child.
-From this money we pay for two half days when the Tameside coaches work alongside teachers to enhance staff expertise, we buy new equipment, we pay into a High Peak School and Sport Partnership and the Glossop schools cluster scheme which both offer staff training, competitions, Bikeability for the children, extra coaching sessions, activity days and use of facilities off site.
+As a large primary school we now get £16000 + an additional payment of £10 per child.
+From this money we pay for two half days when the Tameside coaches work alongside teachers to enhance staff expertise, we buy new equipment, we pay into a High Peak School and Sport Partnership and the Glossop schools cluster scheme which both offer staff training, competitions, Bikeability for the children, Little Bikers for the reception children, extra coaching sessions, activity days and use of facilities off site.
 All these elements go towards enhancing the quality of PE in our school and help the children to see the importance of a healthy lifestyle.
 Being able to enter competitions and attend sporting events in other schools and venues is important for the children as they represent their school whilst at the same time experiencing new sporting challenges.
-The government has said that this contribution will be doubled from September 2017 which is really exciting!

 We try to cater for the majority of children with our range of after-school clubs which are run by our Tameside coach, Mr James.